 Techniques to perform on a virtual stage

-We too are adapting, from setting up online one-to-one coaching sessions with our clients, to providing digital solutions to help you perform brilliantly at work.
-Yet one thing remains the same, whether you're working face-to-face, or from home.
-Engaging the fundamental, human tools of communication - the body, breath and voice, will always transform your performance.
+Whether you're working face-to-face, or from home, engaging the fundamental human tools of communication - the body, breath and voice, will always transform your performance.

-In this new suite of films, our expert tutor Kate Walker Miles shares techniques to help you perform well on a virtual stage by offering advice on three key themes: Audience, Breath and Posture, ensuring you have as much impact through a screen as you do in person.
+In this suite of films, RADA Business tutor Kate Walker Miles shares techniques to help you perform well on a virtual stage, by offering advice on three key themes: Audience, Breath and Posture, ensuring you have as much impact through a screen as you do in person.

 ''Turn the camera around''.
 This will lift the pressure from you to simply speak at the person, or the people you're addressing through the lens, it will encourage you to think about how you're drawing them in to ensure your message really lands.